k-box/k-search-client-php/readme.md

 			'http://klink-core0.cloudapp.net/kcore/', // The url of the core 'username', // Username of the core
-			'password'  // The password used for authentication )
+			'password'  // The password used for authentication KlinkVisibilityType::KLINK_PRIVATE // the document visibility the core can serve, if omitted KlinkVisibilityType::KLINK_PRIVATE will be used
+		)
 	) );